orkaboy/Evoland_TAS/MemoryHunt.md

 * ASK IN THE EVOLAND DISCORD

-* Differentiate between enemies and other actors (chests etc.) in zelda mode.
 * Enemy health in combat (should be pretty easy?)
 * Kaeris health in combat
 * Menu cursor stuff in combat (other than main ATB)